MS-MUTHUSAMY/Web-Scrapping-Myntra-Men-s-T-Shirt-Comments/README.md

 # Web-Scrapping-Myntra-T-Shirt-Reviews-Data-Harvesting

-Below is a step-by-step guide for creating a README file for your Python web scraping project aimed at harvesting T-shirt review data from Myntra.
+Below is a step-by-step guide for your Python web scraping project aimed at harvesting T-shirt review data from Myntra.
 This README will provide users with clear instructions on how to set up, run, and understand your code.

 # Myntra T-Shirt Review Data Scraper